djradon/public-notes/ar.reification-and-truthmaking-patterns.md

 ##### Intrinsic descriptive properties

 - rarely correspond to classes, because they do not carry a principle of identity
-  - e.g. a rose's redness is typically expressed as a attribute-value
+  - e.g. a rose's redness is typically expressed as a attribute-value pair within the class Rose, where the attribute name implicitly de- notes the color quality

 ![](/assets/images/2024-07-14-21-22-28.png)

 - We have three reification options, corresponding to different TMPs:
   - A weak TMP emerges when the quality is reified as a separate class
+    - Note the 1-1 cardinality constraint, showing that a quality in- heres in exactly one object, and an object has exactly one quality of a given kind
+      - t.2024.07.26.09 but what if the rose is partially brown?
     - generally more flexible, making it possible to describe the way the quality interacts with the world (Mary likes the color of this rose), or further information about the quality itself (the color of a rose is